Skip main navigation

 • No more database backups to monitor

-• No more 3 AM “site down” alerts
+• No more late-night “site down” alerts

 Security Hardening: Lessons from Production